learn-co-students/sinatra-activerecord-using-tux-v-000/README.md

-#Using Tux in Siantra with ActiveRecord
+#Using Tux in Sinatra with ActiveRecord

 ## Teacher Outline
 + Tux is a console that has the entire environment loaded up